 The involuntary student transfer to continuation school can’t go longer than 2 semesters.
 When measuring the semesters, the current semester will be included, unless the policy of the district allows for only yearly review.

 Many Pre-Transfer Attack Points

 If a parent requests the meeting on the involuntary transfer, and the above requirements are not met, the transfer can be attacked for not meeting legal requirements.

 Check School Policies

-In addition, parents should check their school district’s policies on involuntary transfers to continuation schools.
+In addition, parents should check their school district’s policies on involuntary student transfers to continuation schools.
 School policies might offer even more requirements a parent can attack, and an appeal process.